Daph1986/Postfly-business-card-creator/testing/README.md

 Other tests
 ======

 A lot of different people were asked to check the project to ensure it works on different systems and devices.
 The website was tested on Samsung Galaxy TabA (10.1-inch 2019), OnePlus 5, Xiaomi Redmi Note 7, Xiaomi Redmi Note 8 Pro, Motorola G9, Motorola G5 and iPhone 12 Pro Max among others.
 It has been tested on the following browsers: Google Chrome, Safari, Microsoft Edge and Mozilla Firefox.
-No bugs were found.
+One bug was found and fixed, please see Bugs section for the found text bug.

 #### Advices given after testing which were followed